Are you a victim of an online scam or fraud?

 I’ve tried to provide as much practical advice as possible, however feel free to contact me directly if you need more specific advice or guidance.

 If you’re a victim – don’t feel embarrassed, or that you’re stupid…. the reality these days is that the scammers are very slick, well rehearsed, and professional – and have their techniques down to a fine art.
+In the wake of all the data breaches that occurred in 2022 from Optus, Medibank, Telstra, and many others, there’s a lot of exposed breach data that is ripe for the picking, hence why it’s so important to know what to do and how to respond if you’ve been hit.

-They can convince the smartest of people into becoming victims of a number of social engineering tricks and cons.
+Cyber criminals can convince the smartest of people into becoming victims of a number of social engineering tricks and cons.

 This is the important bit…